SebasVA7X/job_scout/README.md

 An automated job scraping and AI-powered recommendation system.
 Monitors 15+ sources — UN agencies, international organizations, NGOs, LinkedIn, and Indeed — scores every listing against a candidate profile using Claude or Ollama, and delivers ranked alerts via Telegram.

-Designed to run continuously on a Raspberry Pi 5 or similar, containerized with Docker.
+Deveoped along with ClaudeCode, designed to run continuously on a Raspberry Pi 5 or similar, containerized with Docker.

 ---